leomarqueslimait-jpg/terraform-aws-ecs-fargate/README.md

 ## Lessons Learned

 **Secrets Manager recovery window** — After `terraform destroy`, the secret is not immediately deleted.
 Secrets Manager schedules it for deletion with a 30 day recovery window.
 Running `terraform apply` again immediately fails because the name is taken.
 For portfolio projects where you destroy and recreate frequently, setting `recovery_window_in_days = 0` avoids this.
-In production, keep the 30 day window as protection against accidental deletion.
+In production, I would keep the 30 day window as protection against accidental deletion.

-**RDS password race condition** — The original design had the RDS module read the password from Secrets Manager using a `data.aws_secretsmanager_secret_version` data source.
+**RDS password race condition** — I originally designed the RDS module read the password from Secrets Manager using a `data.aws_secretsmanager_secret_version` data source.
 This caused intermittent failures where Terraform tried to read the secret version in the same apply that created it, before it was fully propagated.
 The fix was to remove the data source entirely and pass the password directly from the secrets module output as a variable.
 Terraform's dependency graph guarantees the password value is available before the RDS resource is created.

 **Security group circular dependency** — Writing security groups with inline ingress/egress blocks where ALB references ECS, ECS references ALB and RDS, and RDS references ECS causes a cycle error — Terraform cannot determine which resource to create first.
 The fix is to create empty security groups first using separate `aws_security_group` resources, then attach rules using individual `aws_security_group_rule` resources that reference the already-created groups.

-**RDS endpoint vs address** — `aws_db_instance.endpoint` returns `host:port` as a combined string like `postgres.xxx.us-east-1.rds.amazonaws.com:5432`.
-Using this directly as `DB_HOST` caused a DNS resolution error because the port was included in the hostname.
-The fix is to use `aws_db_instance.address` which returns only the hostname.

 ---